fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme
   - Image widget could also have a ByteString version